mapio/docker-tutorial/README.md

 ### Compilation (and execution) of code in different languages

-The [compilation](examples/compilation/) directory shows how to leverage Docker to compile, and execute, a simple "Hello, world!" applicaiton in several langauges.
+The [compilation](examples/compilation/) directory shows how to leverage Docker to compile, and execute, a simple "Hello, world!" application in several languages.

-### A simple networking example
+### Build and remote development

-The [networking](examples/networking) directory contains an example of usage of two networks to simulate a more complex network topology.
+The [build](examples/build/) directory can be used to experiment with the build process and with [remote development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) with [Visual Studio Code](https://code.visualstudio.com/)

 ### Orchestration of a web application